raspiuser1/4K-Stable-Diffusion-telegram-bot/README.md

 # Stable-fiffusion-telegram-bot
-Create a Stable Diffusion Telegram Bot which allows you to generate images in the bot via the API of the stable diffusion interface
+Create a Stable Diffusion Telegram Bot which allows you to generate images in the bot via the API of the stable diffusion interface the resulution can be changed in HD or in 4K which uses the upscaler.

 ## Setup
 - You need to install this repro: